 - Use fresh fruits like sliced oranges and strawberries to enhance the smoothie flavor.

-- Add toasted and crushed nuts or granola for crunch.
+- Add toasted and crushed nuts or homemade granola for extra crunch.

 Customizing smoothies to your exact preference is super easy.